danielkaczmarczyk/dk-cs-notes/operating_systems_concepts/ch_1.md

 - RAM, implemented commonly using semiconductor technology called DRAM, volatile
 - EEPROM, electronically ereasable programmable read-only memory, to hold the _bootstrap program_ and other parts of _firmware_
 - HDD, secondary storage - nonvolatile memory devices (NVM)

+### Definitions of coputer system components

+- CPU - the hardware that executes instructions
+- Processor - a physical chip that contains one or more CPUs
+- Core - the basic computation unit of the CPU
+- Multicore - including multiple computing cores on the same CPU
+- Multiprocessor - including multiple processors